 Instructions

-• Take the plastic off all of the caramels and put them in a small saucepan with 1/2 a cup of evaporated milk over medium heat.
-Heat until the caramels are completely melted and the sauce is smooth, being careful to stir frequently.
+- Take the plastic off all of the caramels and put them in a small saucepan with 1/2 a cup of evaporated milk over medium heat.
+Heat until the caramels are completely melted and the sauce is smooth, being careful to stir frequently.14 ounces caramel candies, 1/2 cup evaporated milk

-• While the caramels are melting, mix together the dry German chocolate cake mix, 1/3 a cup of evaporated milk, the melted butter, and the vanilla.
-Mix until it is a smooth consistency.
+- While the caramels are melting, in a large bowl, mix together the dry German chocolate cake mix, 1/3 a cup of evaporated milk, melted butter, and vanilla.
+Mix until it is a smooth consistency.15.25 ounces German chocolate cake mix, 1/3 cup evaporated milk, 3/4 cup butter, 1 teaspoon vanilla extract

-• After 8 minutes pull the brownies out, and top with the caramel sauce (spreading it very gently to make an even layer), sprinkle with chocolate chips, and then layer on the second half of the batter.
+- After 8 minutes pull the brownies out.
+Pour the caramel sauce over the first layer, spreading it very gently to make an even layer.
+Sprinkle the caramel layer with chocolate chips, and then layer on the second half of the batter.
+Since the batter will not pour, I like to take small handfuls make them into a thin disc adding them to the top of the chocolate chips.1 cup chocolate chips

 Notes

-You are only using the dry box mix.
+- You are only using the dry box mix.
 Do not use the ingredients or instructions on the box.
+Please note that this recipe will work with any chocolate cake mix, I just prefer the German Chocolate Cake Mix.
+Additionally, this recipe has not been tested with gluten-free cake mixes.

 Hi, I wonder if I would be able to use dulce de leche instead of making the caramel sauce?
 Would the consistency work?
 Have you tried it this way?
 How much should I use?
 Thanks!